Skeet Ulrich, Of ‘Scream’ Fame, Back On The Big And Small Screens In 2017

 Skeet Ulrich’s roles in teen-horror movies like Scream and The Craft have made him one of the most memorable actors of the 1990s.
 Scream and The Craft were horror movies that were not in the league of mainstream Hollywood cinema because they didn’t feature highly paid Hollywood actors.
-The Daily Mail reports that the 1990s was an innovative time for filmmakers who dabbled in the horror film genre to produce memorable movies like The Blair Witch Project.
+The Daily Mail reported that the 1990s was an innovative time for filmmakers who dabbled in the horror film genre to produce memorable movies like The Blair Witch Project.

 Skeet Ulrich’s Scream was considered a ground-breaking film that made audiences view horror-genre movies in a different light.
 Even though there were no ghosts and demonic spirits, Scream petrified audiences because of the suspense, in addition to a series of violent murders, and it proved that the term “horror movie” need not only be associated with ghosts and haunted houses.